cesarvr/blog/content/post/istio-2.md

 ![proxy-v1](https://github.com/cesarvr/hugo-blog/blob/master/static/istio-2/proxy-v1.gif?raw=true)

-## Adding New Features

-Imagine if we have the ability to enhance any service with new features like detecting HTTP when a service goes wrong and raising a email to somebody, or we can implement a robot to look for patterns like "Error!", "Died", "Help" in the logs and raise an alarm.
-The fact of being capable of doing things like this is what makes the techniques we are going to learn so cool.
+## More Than Just Proxy

 ### Overriding Responses

-By overriding responses I mean to change the default response of a particular service, to give you an example let's write some code to override the default web server 404 page of our python web server.
+Let's write some code to override the default web server 404 page of our python web server.

 We can start by defining a new 404 page using this [constant string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ```js
 const HTTP404 = `